Scientific Name(s): Uncaria guianensis (Aubl.) Gmel., Uncaria tomentosa (Willd.) DC

 Medically reviewed by Drugs.com.
 Last updated on Sep 6, 2021.

 Despite multiple purported effects, controlled clinical trials are lacking.
-Suggested anti-inflammatory, anticancer, and immunostimulant properties are largely based on in vitro and limited animal studies.

 One gram of root bark given 2 to 3 times daily is a typical dose, while 20 to 30 mg of a root bark extract has been recommended.
 Clinical trials are generally lacking to support appropriate dosages.
 A standardized extract containing 8% to 10% carboxy alkyl esters and less than 0.5% oxindole alkaloids has been used in clinical studies in doses of 250 to 300 mg.